dynamicpdf-api/java-client-examples/README.md

 ## Resources

 To obtain the resources for the project, login to [cloud.dynamicpdf.com](cloud.dynamicpdf.com) (assuming you have an account), and go to the **Resource Manager**.
-Use the `samples` folder to add the resources for the tutorials and examples from this project.
+Use the `samples` folder to add the resources for the tutorial or example.
+Resources for Users Guide sample code is available in the `users-guide-resources` project.

 - [Resource Manager Samples](https://cloud.dynamicpdf.com/docs/usersguide/environment-manager/environment-manager-sample-resources)